hustcer/nushell.github.io/.ebook-pub/commands/metadata.md

 ## Parameters

-- `expression`: the expression you want metadata for
+- `expression`: The expression you want metadata for.

 ## Input/output types: